Hxrv3y/FiveM-Addon-Weapon-Tool-Kit/README.md

 # vWeaponsToolkit

-A tool that allows the creation of add-on weapons & add-on components with ease in GTA V/FiveM.
+A tool that allows the creation of add-on weapons & add-on components with ease in GTA V/FiveM

+- For support join my discord at https://discord.gg/rfxUVwa8AF

 ## Features
 - Add-on weapon creation using templates from base-game weapons.
 (Over 20+ templates, more may be added if requested)